amcginlay/eks-demos/doc/18-helm/README.md

 The dry run **fails** again, this time because `echo-frontend-blue` already exists.
 Helm refuses to deploy over the top of an existing deployment which it does not currently own.
-Throwing caution to the wind, just empty the `demos` namespace then try the dry run again.
+Empty the `demos` namespace then try the dry run again.
 ```bash
 kubectl delete namespace demos # be patient, this command may take few moments
 kubectl create namespace demos